LingDong-/wechit/README.md

 ```

-More examples can be found in `/examples` folder.
+More examples can be found in `./examples` folder. e.g. try `python examples/broadcast.py`